greenerservices/greenerservices.github.io/app/principles/actions/8i-consider-security-controls.md

 ###  (v) Calculate the emissions of security controls

-Calculate the emissions of security controls to identify potential reductions.
+Calculate the emissions of security controls allows us to identify potential reductions.

 #### Environmental benefit:
 Identify opportunities to reduce resource consumption.